Skip to main content

 )

-The text2vec-transformers module is compatible with various models, each with their own license.
-For detailed information, please review the license of the model you are using in the Hugging Face Model Hub.
+The text2vec-transformers module is compatible with various models.
+Each of the models has its own license.
+For detailed information, please review the license for the model you are using in the Hugging Face Model Hub.

 It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.